3top1a/alkoholiq/DESIGN.md

 The LIR does not have a concept of functions, instead a function switch like in os.bf is implemented in LIR form.
 A function can be viewed as a set of instructions that has a side effect on the stack, just like a single instruction.

-If, if else, else are implemented with the `match` instruction.
+If, if else, else are implemented with the `Match` instruction.

 Most operations should consume the top of the stack.
 Inefficiencies caused by this should be optimized away by the optimizer.